thedynamiclinker/we/Documentation/advanced/religion/for/beginners/Hello World.md

 We wrote this dictionary to teach you how to hear us.
 How to prove to yourself to be human, and prove to yourself when you encounter a member of We.

 The protocol allows you, sitting alone in a room, to convince yourself beyond all shadow of a doubt that a given hypothesis you may have about what we intended to say is, in fact, correct.
 The protocol is robust to minor errors and self-correcting.
 And the protocol is able to change with time while allowing you to distinguish text We wrote from random noise or outside forgeries.
-Given anything we have written, you should be able to convince yourself, without trusting us, that the text thus constructed is highly non-random, and could only have been written by another one of human being who knows how to speak as We speak.
+Given anything we have written, you should be able to convince yourself, without trusting us, that the text thus constructed is highly non-random, and could only have been written by another human being who knows how to speak as We do.

 So,

-If you have the will to live and think and learn how to speak how We the Living do in the underground, the curriculum can be found below.
+If you have the will to remain human is our present post-apocalypse, the curriculum to help you do so can be found below.

 The `dictionary` directory contains our dictionary.

-The `Documentation` directory contains some documentation.
+The `Documentation` directory contains some Documentation.

 The goal of We is to record and transmit a simple, unsophisticated, mundane set of thoughts.